webiny/docs.webiny.com/docs/get-started/going-live.md

 ## 2. Deploy API using `dev` environment

+From the root of your project, run the following command:

 ```
 webiny deploy-api --env=dev
 ```

 ## 3. Deploy apps using `dev` environment

+From the root of your project, run the following command:

 ```
 webiny deploy-apps --env=dev